DONATE

 Isaac’s story

-Mechanic Isaac has embraced the opportunity to train young people with disabilities: he has welcomed five interns at his business.
+Mechanic Isaac embraced the opportunity to train young people with disabilities: he welcomed five interns at his business.
 Read Isaac’s story

 1 / 2

-The European Commission has funded the economic empowerment programme since 2012, and additional funding was awarded in August 2017 by the National Lottery Community Fund.
-This generous support has helped to transform the lives of hundreds of young people with disabilities in Uganda.
+The European Commission funded the economic empowerment programme from 2012, and additional funding was awarded in August 2017 by the National Lottery Community Fund.
+This generous support helped to transform the lives of hundreds of young people with disabilities in Uganda.
+This project has closed.

 More from Connecting the Dots